neel0210/neel0210/README.md

-## Neel: Commerce student by day and android developer by night :)
+## Commerce student by day and android developer by night :)

 <p align="left" >
   <a href="https://github.com/neel0210/github-readme-stats">